======================================================================

 ==========

-The NES uses a 72-pin design, as compared with 60 pins on the Famicom.
+The NES uses a 72-pin design, compared to 60 pins on the Famicom.
+To

-To reduce costs and inventory, some early games released in North
+reduce costs and inventory, some early games released in North America

-America are simply Famicom cartridges attached to an adapter to fit
+are simply Famicom cartridges attached to an adapter to fit inside the

-inside the NES hardware.
-Early NES cartridges are held together with
+NES hardware.
+Early NES cartridges are held together with five small

-five small slotted screws.
-Games released after 1987 were redesigned
+slotted screws.
+Games released after 1987 were redesigned slightly to

-slightly to incorporate two plastic clips moulded into the plastic
+incorporate two plastic clips moulded into the plastic itself,

 The back of the cartridge bears a label with handling instructions.